Actives: The Key to Foolproof Skincare - EMANI

 Actives are natural ingredients, which means we find them already occurring in nature--most often from plants.

-And luckily, all of our favorite actives are plant-based!
+Fortunately, all our favorite actives are plant-based!

 Niacinamide